On My Kids Plate

 Instructions

-• Combine flour, baking soda and salt in a bowl.
+• Combine flour, baking powder and salt in a bowl.

 • With a whisk, mix in coconut milk, honey, oil, egg and vanilla.
 Whisk well making sure all dry ingredients are combined well, plus a little more!